zeugma-hamper/js-zeugma/README.md

 - ideally the browser will have been pre-resized to a rough 16x9 aspect ratio before Zeugma starts up;
 its geometric configuration will assume this irrespective of the actual aspect ratio, which can lead to unsightly squeezings and stretchings.
-- if you'd like to send the soothing motions of the system into a comalike stasis, open the browser's debugger console and issue `sheb .
+- if you'd like to send the soothing motions of the system into comalike stasis, open the browser's debugger console and issue `sheb .
 SkidToAHalt ()` ; you can restart same with `sheb .
 FlyOnTheirTerms ()`
 - the global `sheb` object is the pseudo-psingleton instance of class `ZeWholeShebang` and is the supervisory structure and access object for Zeugma.